 In the More menu, click Globe view and Satellite.

 Your map view will change.
 Everything on Google Maps will now look true to life, and, more importantly, there will be a small compass in the bottom right corner of the screen.
 When you see this compass, that means you can start rotating Google Maps.

 There are two primary ways for you to rotate the map in front of you:

 - Hold down Ctrl, then click and hold anywhere on the map.
-While holding down click, drag your cursor around to rotate the map.
+While clicking and holding, drag your cursor around to rotate the map.

 - Click the small arrows spinning around the compass in the bottom right.

 Which way is north on Google Maps?